-This is especially important for ecommerce websites, which need to be secure due to processing online payments and much more.
+This is especially important for e-commerce websites, which need to be secure due to processing online payments and much more.
 Viruses can happen unintentionally, attaching to files or documents so it’s important to be protected.

-The Secure Client Download Zone plugin is an essential tool for creating a restricted area for site manager to share and manage files within WordPress to prevent issues.
+The Secure Client Download Zone plugin is an essential tool for creating a restricted area for the site manager to share and manage files within WordPress to prevent issues.
 Files can be shared in groups or password protected and user notifications can be sent about downloads.

 7) Not Using Content Restriction